notahat/machinist/README.markdown

       post { Post.make }
     end

-If the associated model has the same name as the field, you can abbreviate this to:
+If you're assigning an associated object this way, Machinist is smart enough to look at the association and work out what sort of object it needs to create, so you can just write:

     Comment.blueprint do
       post